jfolleas1/cv.image-recognition.train-on-aws-sagemaker/README.md

 ## Split data in three sets

-When configuring the applicatoin you should have, among other things, confugred your local data directory.
+When configuring the applicatoin you should have configured, among other things, your local data directory.
 In order to split it in 3 directories you should use the python script data_handler.
 Proceed the data split :